Standalone MySQL Server

 In this guide we will be using two Linodes.
 Note that this is different than simply deploying a second configuration profile on your existing Linode account, as both servers will need to be running at the same time.
-We’re assuming you have followed the getting started guide for both Linodes.
+We’re assuming you have followed the Setting Up and Securing a Compute Instance guide for both Linodes.

 - For the Linode running the web server, henceforth the application server, you should already have Apache (or your preferred web server) installed.
 For a fresh install, follow the LAMP guide for your distribution.
 The LAMP guide includes MySQL, which you do not need to install.